06 Aug 1945

 - In Japan, the survivors are called ‘Hibakusha’ (Japanese for ‘explosion-affected people’).
-There are about 650000 Hibakusha recognised by the government.
+There is about 650000 Hibakusha recognised by the government.

 - Every year, August 6th is observed as ‘Hiroshima Day’ in memory of the victims.

-- The use of atomic bombs by the US also led to the Soviet Union starting its nuclear weapons programme.
+- The use of atomic bombs by the US also led to the Soviet Union starting its nuclear weapons program.
 The Soviet Union detonated an atomic bomb in 1949.

 Also on this day

 1862: The Madras High Court was inaugurated.
 1925: Death of Surendranath Banerji, former president of the Indian National Congress.